subsite/snapshotbackup/README.md

 **Installation:**

-    # Install dependencies (only rsync is mandatory for basic use)
+    # Install dependencies (only rsync is required for basic use)
     sudo apt-get install rsync mailutils acl sshfs

     # Clone the script: